CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - - [ ] Push the git tag

+- [ ] Ensure that these changes are in the main branch

-- [ ] Go to the main github page of the repo and click "create a new release"
+- [ ] Go to the main github page of the repo and click "draft a new release"

 - [ ] ??? (add new steps, for example homepage texts)